tengxiaoliu/tengxiaoliu.github.io/content/about.md

     </div>
 </div>

-I am interested in natural language processing and applications of generative language models, with a particular focus on building reliable learning systems that can perform complex reasoning tasks.
+I am interested in natural language processing and applications of generative language models, with a particular focus on building reliable learning systems that can perform complex reasoning tasks for the common good.

 [\[Github\]](https://github.com/tengxiaoliu/) [\[CV\]](https://tengxiaoliu.github.io/file/cv_Tengxiao_Liu.pdf)